Columns > Published on July 14th, 2020

 10 Books by Diverse Authors That You Should Read Right Now

 As readers, we have the choice to read outwardly.
 In other words, to read beyond the stories of people who are like ourselves, thus expanding our empathy and understanding.
-Reading books by diverse authors is one way in which any reader can begin to question the way they experience and perceive life, as well as to complement it with perspectives beyond their own.
+Reading books by diverse authors is one way in which any reader or editor can begin to question the way they experience and perceive life, as well as to complement it with perspectives beyond their own.

 Today, it’s more important than ever to read outside of ourselves — or, put differently, read ourselves out of the narrow slice of our personal experiences.
 So if you’re looking to diversify your reading list, look no further: here are ten books by diverse authors to help you read outward.